Dijajana/english-for-designers/03-aboutness/case-study.md

 ## Brief

-I got a list of all of the services with a short description.
-In the beginning, I was asked for the first three illustrations to see if they like the results.
+In the beginning, I was asked for the first three illustrations as a trial.
+I was given the names of the 3 categories with short description for each.

+ 1. Safe hosting
+ 2. Site traffic boost
+ 3. Marketing

 Shoptet's conditions:
   - Each illustration has to include Shoptet's mascot Shoptetrix.